Karla-Isabel-Sandoval/curriculum/mongo-db/mongo-db.md

 - "Relational Databases" lesson

 ### Motivation
-Not all data can be (or should be) stored in a relational way.
+Not all data can be or should be stored in a relational way.
 In those cases, it is more efficient to use a NoSQL database ("**N**ot **O**nly **SQL**").
-MongoDB is one of the most popular NoSQL databases.
-MongoDB uses JSON-like documents to store data, making it an easy database to learn how to use for folks who already know JavaScript.
+MongoDB is one of the most popular NoSQL databases because it is schemaless and uses JSON-like documents to store data.
+Learning how to use MongoDB for folks who already know JavaScript is easy and the fact that MongoDB stores documents makes it easy to program in.

 ### Objective